The best Father's Day deals to be had for dads right now | CNN Underscored

 Major retailers

-- Amazon: The mega retailer is marking down an array of products that would make ideal gifts from dad, from headphones to electric shavers.
+- Amazon: The mega-retailer is marking down an array of products that would make ideal gifts for Dad, from headphones to electric shavers.

 - Best Buy: Snag some tech and home gifts for Dad, many of which are marked down.

-- Ebay: Whether your dad is into tech, golf, power tools and everything in between, you’ll find a refurb he’ll love for less at eBay’s Father’s Day sale.
+- Ebay: Whether your dad is into tech, golf, power tools or everything in between, you’ll find a refurb he’ll love for less at eBay’s Father’s Day sale.

 - Lowe’s: Tons of deals on power tools, appliances, grills and more are available now for the DIY dad.

-- The Home Depot: All your (and your dad’s) home improvement needs, from tech and appliances to tools and girls, are marked down at The Home Depot.
+- The Home Depot: All your (and your dad’s) home improvement needs, from tech and appliances to tools and grills, are marked down at The Home Depot.

 - Target: The retailer is marking down a range of electronics, from headphones to home security systems, in honor of Father’s Day.